 Discipline should not be confused with incapability.
 A lack of capability exists where no matter how hard an employee tries, he or she is simply unable to perform the job to the standard required.
-If during the process of following the Disciplinary Procedure it becomes apparent that alleged misconduct is attributable to capability (poor performance) this will be dealt with through Managing Performance at Work Guidelines.
-Where we believe poor performance is the result of deliberate negligence/insubordination (an act of wilfully disobeying one's superior), or where the employee has made serious errors we will use the Disciplinary Procedure.
+If during the process of following the Disciplinary Procedure it becomes apparent that alleged misconduct is attributable to capability (poor performance) this will be dealt with through the Capability Policy and Procedure.
+Where we believe poor performance is the result of deliberate negligence/insubordination (an act of wilfully disobeying reasonable management instructions), or where the employee has made serious errors, we will use the Disciplinary Procedure.